 This seems a lot more overwhelming than it really is.

 The magic happens when you just let yourself flow.
-It doesn’t need to be perfect, it isn’t for some college paper, it isn’t going to be seen by anyone else.
+It doesn’t need to be perfect, it isn’t going to be seen by anyone else.
 Just write.

 Brain Dumping is my favorite thing to do when I’m feeling super overwhelmed.
 Between being a single mom, his activities, going to my side hustle, working my business, my own sad attempt at a social life, family stuff, blah blah blah, my brain finds it hard to focus.